CheapNud/CheapSerial/README.md

 Their official position (Issue #1832) is to build a new API from scratch rather than fix the existing one.
 So probably not.

-### Is this production-ready?

-Yes.
-CheapSerial is used in production environments where serial port communication is critical.
-The codebase is thoroughly tested and handles edge cases properly.

 ## Contributing

 Contributions welcome!
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) first.